LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	Read the Docs Sphinx Theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template.
 You can edit the `conf.py_t` to customize it; see the Sphinx documentation for more details.
+See also the custom CSS code used for Logtalk included API documentation.

 - `lgt2txt.sh` and `lgt2txt.js`
 	Sample scripts to batch convert XML files to text files.